eddes/eddes.github.io/README.md

 ## Intro

-On this page, a few tools and methods during the last years of modeling (wish I had known this when it all started!).
+On this page, a few tools and methods gathered during the last years of practice (wish I had known this when it all started!).
 This page might prove to be useful for people dealing with measured data, equations, modelling or teaching.
 The theory behind the scenes is not tackled: only the practical aspects are shown with minimum working examples.